 - Proposal No. 1: Each director is elected by a plurality of the voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
 A plurality means that the three nominees with the largest number of FOR votes are elected as directors.
 Because the outcome of this proposal will be determined by a plurality vote, any shares not voted FOR a particular nominee, whether as a result of a WITHHOLD vote or a broker non-vote, will have no effect on the outcome of the election. - Proposal No. 2: The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022, requires the affirmative vote of a majority of the voting power of the shares cast, affirmatively or negatively.
 You may vote FOR or AGAINST this proposal, or you may indicate that you wish to ABSTAIN from voting on this proposal.
 Broker non-votes and abstentions will be counted for purposes of determining the presence or absence of a quorum.
-However, neither broker non-votes nor abstentions will be considered votes cast for or against the proposal.
+However, neither broker non-votes nor abstentions will be considered votes cast for or against this proposal.
 Accordingly, broker non-votes and abstentions will have no impact on the outcome of this proposal. - Proposal No. 3: Amendments to the Bylaws require different levels of affirmative approval by our stockholders depending on the provision of the Bylaws being amended.
-Because there have been no changes to our Bylaws since February 18, 2022, any vote on this proposal is moot.
+There have been no amendments to the Bylaws since September 22, 2020.
+Athira has not amended the Bylaws since September 22, 2020.
+An amendment to the Bylaws that is approved by our stockholders must be approved by the affirmative vote of a majority of the voting power of the shares cast, affirmatively or negatively.
+However, the amendment of Article II, Sections 3.1, 3.2, 3.4 and 3.11 of Article III, Article VIII, Section 9.5 of Article IX or Article X of the Bylaws (including, without limitation, any such Article or Section as renumbered as a result of any amendment, alteration, change, repeal, or adoption of any other Bylaw) (the "Specified Provisions") requires the affirmative vote of the holders of at least 66 2/3% of the total voting power of outstanding voting securities, voting together as a single class.
+Other than with respect to the Specified Provisions, broker non-votes and abstentions will be counted for purposes of determining the presence or absence of a quorum, but neither broker non-votes nor abstentions will be counted for purposes of determining the presence or absence of a quorum, and will have the effect as a vote AGAINST this proposal.